bytetechnology/micro-service-template/README.md

   - `npm test` to run tests
   - `npm run dev` to run service in development environment with interactive [moleculer-cli](https://moleculer.services/docs/0.14/moleculer-cli.html).

-!
-Imporant:
-- If you made `npm install` from host OS and you want to work inside container then remove node_modules direcory and install it again from inside container.
-The same for opposite scenario.

 ## Rules